Queen of Trinidad and Tobago: Abolition

 On 12 December 1969, at a sitting of the House of Representatives, the prime minister moved a motion on constitutional reform.
 He suggested that the House approve the appointment of a joint select committee of Parliament which would include representatives of all parties to consider whether it was desirable for Trinidad and Tobago to become a republic.

 On 9 October 1970, the commission was appointed.
 They met once on 19 October 1970.
 However, in its report to Parliament, the committee stated that it wasn't able to complete consideration of the subject matter entrusted to it and recommended that in the following session a committee be appointed to complete action on this matter.

 Hochoy announced the Government's decision to appoint a constitutional commission, which was mandated to make recommendations for the revision of the constitution and also to produce a draft constitution based on its enquiry.
 Two years and six months later, in 1974, the complete report with recommendations, and the draft constitution were presented to the Governor-General on 22 January.

 On 13 June 1975, Williams laid the draft constitution of the republic in Parliament.
 Both houses of Parliament passed the Constitution of the Republic of Trinidad and Tobago Act on 26 March 1976.
 Just before the voting, most of the opposition leaders left the chamber in protest.
 There was also an attempt to stop the Governor-General's assent to the bill, through a motion filed by a private citizen in the San Fernando Supreme Court, but it failed.
 The bill was assented to on 29 March by the Governor-General.

-The new constitution was adopted on 1 August 1976, when Trinidad and Tobago became a republic within the Commonwealth with a president as its head of state.
+The new constitution was adopted on 1 August 1976, when Trinidad and Tobago became a republic within the Commonwealth with a non-executive president as its head of state.

 Upon proclamation of the republic, the monarchy and the post of governor-general were abolished.
-Ellis Clarke, the last governor-general, was sworn in as the country's first president.
+Sir Ellis Clarke, the last governor-general, was sworn in as the country's first president.